SeanCraig/performance-management/2021-09-01-perf-mgmt-report.md

 - What specifically are we trying to achieve here.

+TODO: Our Values (by definition) should help deliver these goals.
+Therefore, set out the things below as benefits of the appropriate Value when discussing them in the later section.

 ### 2.1 Individual Goals

 - Promote a working environment conducive to happiness and good mental health